 Agent-based monitoring

-Agent-based monitoring also enables monitoring systems that are behind a firewall or other security measures, or it can provide monitoring information on systems that are not exposed to the network.
+Agent-based monitoring also enables monitoring systems behind a firewall or other security measures, or it can provide monitoring information on systems not exposed to the network.

 Another advantage of agent-based monitoring is that it can continue to collect data even if the network connection between the monitored system and the monitoring platform is lost.
 The agents can buffer the data and send it to the monitoring platform when the connection is re-established.